matheusgmc/stock-manager-api/README.md

 ### Sale - UseCases

 - create a new Sale, it must have payment method and status, product sold and the customer

-### History - UseCases

-- create a new history, on the day if it doesn't exist
-- update a history by adding a new Sale
+- find unique or many sales
+- get history by date or between two dates with all sales